 Specialty Services and Other Injuries

-Original Date: 06/2008 | Supersedes: 2014 | Last Review Date: 01/2021
+Original Date: 06/2008 | Last Review Date: 05/2024

 Purpose: To clarify service assignment, admission criteria, and rotation schedules of specialty services and certain injuries.

-The following specialty consultations are detailed on this document:
+The following specialty consultations are detailed below:

 Contents

-• Traumatic Brain Injury
+• Traumatic Brain Injury Admissions

-• Facial Trauma Call
+• Facial Trauma Consults

-• Hand and Microsurgery Call
+• Hand and Microsurgery Consults

-• Spinal Cord Injury
+• Spine and Spinal Cord Injury Consults

-Traumatic Brain Injury
+Traumatic Brain Injury Admissions

-ICU Overflow: NTICU patients in the STICU
+ICU Overflow: NTICU patients in the STICU & STICU patients in the NTICU

-If the NTICU is full, patients meeting above criteria for NTICU admission will be admitted to the STICU as overflow.
+If the NTICU is full, patients meeting above criteria for NTICU admission will be admitted to the STICU as overflow:

 • The patient will be assigned to the Neurosurgery service attending and admitted to the STICU.